Skip to main content

 Stage IV

 This staging system for uveal melanoma can be very complex.
-If you’re interested in learning more about it and how it might apply to your cancer, ask your doctor to explain it to you in a way you understand.
+To learn more about it and how it might apply to your cancer, ask your doctor to explain it to you in a way you understand.

 Collaborative Ocular Melanoma Study (COMS) staging of melanoma of the eye

-The TNM system is very detailed, but in practice doctors may use the simpler staging system devised by the COMS group, which has done most of the clinical research on how to treat intraocular melanoma.
-This system divides eye melanomas into small, medium, and large:
+The TNM system is very detailed, but when deciding on treatment doctors may use the simpler system devised by the COMS group, which has done most of the clinical research on how to treat intraocular melanoma.
+This system is only based on tumor size.
+It divides eye melanomas into small, medium, and large:

 • Small: Between 1 mm and 3 mm in height and between 5 mm and 16 mm across